 KHRC will award 5 points if the proposed site is in or adjacent to existing residential development.
 The proposed structures should be compatible with existing structures, both in density and architectural style.
 “Adjacent to” means sharing common lot lines, or across the street from, structures containing at least 25% of the number of residential units proposed for this development.

-To receive the points, the site must be within city limits on land that is in, or committed to, urban development as defined in the Farmland Protection Policy Act (FPPA) at 7 C.F.R.
+To receive the points the site must be within city limits on land that is in, or committed to, urban development as defined in the Farmland Protection Policy Act (FPPA) at 7 C.F.R.
 658.2(a).
+Additionally, the applicant must provide a Google map showing the “adjacent,” compatible, existing structures and a narrative describing how the proposed project meets the above requirements.

 Scored at preliminary application.